-Everything is displayed in an easy-to-access manner, so if you have additional material, helpful links, or more documents to add into a course, you can do it easily.
+Everything is displayed in an easy-to-access manner, so if you have additional material, helpful links, or more documents to add to a course, you can do it easily.

 Course management is a strong feature of Ruzuku for sure.
-If Ruzuku expands their service to allow more features and integrations, the current interface would become a bit cluttered.
+If Ruzuku expands its service to allow more features and integrations, the current interface would become a bit cluttered.

 Streaming content gets a little dodgy.
 Remember earlier when I mentioned that you may want to eventually leave Ruzuku behind and port to something bigger and better?
 This is one of the reasons why.

 But there’s a catch.
-If your class hits over 100 participants, the audio and video quality drops significantly.
+If your class hits over 100 participants, the video and audio files quality drops significantly.
 Hosting webinars is a big part of the price package when you look at Ruzuku’s limited services, so this ends up being a big bummer.
-However, if you have 100 students in a webinar at the same time, you’re doing something right and you’ll be able to upgrade to another service without a problem.
+However, if you have 100 students in a webinar at the same time with the same course, you’re doing something right and you’ll be able to upgrade to another service without a problem.